compi-migui/tfg-doc/src/md/70_conclusions.md

 We found that the Matthews correlation coefficient added value by still being able to measure performance even in the worst scenarios where other measures were not computable, allowing the use of a single measure to judge the performance of a classifier.
 This would be particularly useful during model tuning, where one wants to iteratively find the optimal classifier parameters that provide the best performance.

 With respect to the GPS~UPM~ we found no reason to use it over the Matthews correlation coefficient.
-It is possible that its advantages simply did not show in our particular use case, so we cannot rule out it being useful in other scenarios.
+It is possible that its advantages simply did not show through in our particular use case, so we cannot rule out it being useful in other scenarios.

 ## Data leakage avoidance
 With respect to the second goal, we were indeed able to apply our modified methodology with strict separation of training and test data during pre-processing.